boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The simple template library includes a fast, concurrent, memory allocator designed for shot-medium object life-spans.

-It's ideal if all long-tem allocations are performed during the start-up phase or using a different memory allocator.
+It's ideal if all long-term allocations are performed during the start-up phase or using a different memory allocator.

 By defining `FIO_MALLOC`, the following functions will be defined.